tryashtar/naive-music-updater/wiki/strategies.md

-### Strategies
+## Strategies
 A strategy decides how to assign metadata to the [metadata fields](fields.md) of a song.

-The simplest form of a strategy is a context-free "field spec."
-There are two different types of field specs:
+The simplest form of a strategy is "map strategy."
+It simply assigns a value to each specified field.
+Other strategies allow for additional behavior.

-**Mapping Field Spec**
-This consists of a map of fields, and a matching [field setter](field-setters.md).

-Here's an example of a simple strategy, using a mapping field spec:
+---

+**Map Strategy**
+This is just an object with fields as keys, and [value sources](value-sources.md) as values.

+For example:
 ```yaml
 title: Joy to the World
 composer: Isaac Watts